Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

 State and county increases represent fatalities received by the state Sunday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 107 on Dec.
 5.

 Florida's new hospitalizations rose by 204 compared with 171 the day before.
-The state reported Monday there are currently 6,104 5,912 hospitalized with a primary diagnosis of COVID-19, which is 192 more in one day.
-Dec.
-15 was the first time it passed 5,000 since 5,040 on Aug.
-21 with the the high of 9,520 reported on July 21 though the state didn't begin posting data until July.
+The state reported Monday there are currently 6,104 hospitalized with a primary diagnosis of COVID-19, which is the first time it reached 6,000 since Aug.
+13 and 192 more in one day.
+It passed 5,000 on Dec.
+15. The high of 9,520 was on July 21 though the state didn't begin posting data until July.

 DEATHS